Virginia SNAP

 How is SNAP benefits calculated in Virginia?

-SNAP benefits are calculated based on a variety of factors, including the household size, income and allowable deductions.
+SNAP benefits are calculated based on household size, income and allowable deductions.
 For example, a family of three with no income in Virginia may receive up to $785 in monthly SNAP benefits.

 | Household Size | SNAP Benefits |